pramodn02/mifosx/INSTALL.md

   ```
   mysqladmin -u root -p 'oldpassword' password newpassword
   ```
-  The mifosplatform settings default to a mysql root user with username: root, password: mysql
+  The fineractplatform settings default to a mysql root user with username: root, password: mysql

-  If you have never installed mifosplatform before follow section 2.2.1 for first time setup of database, otherwise read section 2.2.2 on database upgrades.
+  If you have never installed fineractplatform before follow section 2.2.1 for first time setup of database, otherwise read section 2.2.2 on database upgrades.

 #### 3.2.1 First Time Database setup

-  Mifos platform has support for hosting multiple tenants so we use two database schemas:
+  Fineract platform has support for hosting multiple tenants so we use two database schemas:
    - *mifosplatform-tenants*: which is responsible for persisting the tenant information which is used when deciding what schema each incoming request in the platform should route to.
-It acts as a registry which contains the details of all the tenant databases, and their connection information, which is used by MifosX to connect to the appropriate tenant.
+It acts as a registry which contains the details of all the tenant databases, and their connection information, which is used by Fineract to connect to the appropriate tenant.
    - *mifostenant-default*: All tenant specific schemas follow the pattern mifostenant-xxxx, out of the box the default schema is used.

   Step one: create mifosplatform-tenants database